-Kirsty Matthews, Our Managing Director four our Bath and North East Somerset Community Health and Care Services, said: “This is an amazing example of collaboration across different organisations and shows how we can all pull together in a time of crisis to support the communities we serve.
+Kirsty Matthews, Managing Director four Bath and North East Somerset Community Health and Care Services, said: “This is an amazing example of collaboration across different organisations and shows how we can all pull together in a time of crisis to support the communities we serve.
 The amazing people volunteering and working as part of the hub are a credit to their organisations and BaNES.”

 The hub can help those most in need with:

 - Money matters and work

 - Mental wellbeing (including loneliness, low mood, anxiety)

 - Food and cooking

 A 43-strong roving immunisation team has been bringing COVID-19 vaccinations to the clinically vulnerable and hard to reach communities in Bath and North East Somerset (B&NES),